You are listening to the Sean Hannity Radio Show Podcast.

 All those promises he can do on his own, ending Obama regulations.

-And then you've got the fifth part of this, you know, of this group of people, and that's the never Trumpers.
+And then you've got the fifth part of this, you know, of this group of people, and that's the Never Trumpers.

 I did.

-And they want them to be able to say you were wrong and we were right, and they want to be relevant.
+And they want to be able to say you were wrong and we were right, and they want to be relevant.

 I'll explain when we come back.